 You can filter the data displayed in the rows under all the three tabs.
 You can also sort the data alphabetically by clicking on the column headers.

-Click on the Eye icon in any row of the SQL tab to display a new tab with details of the query of that particular row.
-This page displays Query ID and its corresponding session IDs in a dropdown list at that particular selected sample time in the Query information section.
+Click on the Eye icon in any row of the SQL tab to display a new tab with details of the query to that particular row.
+This page displays the Query ID and its corresponding sessions IDs in a drop down list at that particular selected sample time in the Query information section.
 You can select the session ID for the selected query for which you want to analyze the data.
 You will see the details corresponding to the selected session ID and query ID.
 The Query information table also displays the SQL query.
 If the SQL query is being displayed partially, click the down arrow at the bottom of the section to view the complete SQL query.

 Wait event types section displays the total number of wait event types for the selected session ID and query ID.
 It shows two type of graphs:

-Donut graph - It shows the proportions of categorical data, with the size of each piece representing the proportion of each wait event type.
+Donut graph - The donut graph shows the proportions of categorical data, with the size of each piece representing the proportion of each wait event type.

-Timeline bar graph - It can be used to visualize trends in counts of wait event types over time.
+Timeline bar graph - This graph can be used to visualize trends in wait event types over time.

 To differentiate clearly, each wait event type is represented by a different color in the bar graph.

-Wait events section has a table displaying all the wait events occured during the query execution.
-It displays data in decreasing order by number of the wait events.
-Second table displays the wait event with sample time occured over the period of whole query execution.
-It allows to analyze the wait events during the query execution over the period of time.
-It shows the actual samples collected by the EDB Wait States extension for that particular query ID and session ID.
+Sample time over the period of the query execution.
+This table allows you to analyze the wait events during the query execution.
+It shows the actual samples collected by the EDB Wait States extension for a particular query ID and session ID.